sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 so locking is required to protect the critical section.
 Since only the first access requires locking, double-checked locking is used to avoid locking overhead of subsequent accesses.
-However, on many languages and hardware, design can be unsafe.
+However, on many languages and hardware, the design can be unsafe.

-### Single-threading lazy initialization won't work in multi-threading
+### Single-threaded lazy initialization won't work in multi-threading

 If we were writing single-threaded code, we could write a lazy initialization like this: